cfarkas/annotate_my_genomes/README.md

 # 1) Clone the repo
 git clone https://github.com/cfarkas/annotate_my_genomes.git

-# 2) Specify Number of threads in gawn_config.sh file.
+# 2) Specify Number of threads in gawn_config.sh file located in test folder.
 Default are NCPUS=10 but you can increase this number to speed-up things.

+# 3) Run the pipeline with a tiny set of transcripts (Chromosome 3 StringTie assembled transcripts in Gallus gallus genome)
 cd annotate_my_genomes/test/

-# 3) Run the pipeline with a tiny set of transcripts (Chromosome 3 StringTie assembled transcripts in Gallus gallus genome)
 bash annotate_my_genomes.sh stringtie_chr3.gtf galGal6
 ```